 I generally use my Real Technique expert brush or my fingers to apply my base whereas this has become a replacement.
 It did take time for me to use and to get over the idea of using a sponge after so many years of brushes and fingers.
-With more use and practice, it's a breeze and doesn't take long to apply the base.
+With more use and practice, it’s a breeze and doesn’t take long to apply the base.
 The finish is flawless and you can achieve an airbrushed or natural finish!
-Who doesn't like either of the looks?
-It doesn't leave any streaks nor require as much buffing as you do with a brush, therefore it's more gentler on the skin.
-A brush can emphasise dry patches more when buffed in too much whilst this doesn't when a dabbing motion is used.
+Who doesn’t like either of the looks?
+It doesn’t leave any streaks nor require as much buffing as you do with a brush, therefore it’s gentler on the skin.
+A brush can emphasise dry patches more when buffed in too much whilst this doesn’t when a dabbing motion is used.
 It helps covers pores a lot better and can help you build up to your desired coverage without looking cakey.

 I apply the products onto my face first then used the dabbing motion to blend the foundation and concealer into the skin.
 The tip is very useful to blend the concealer under the eyes, around the nose and to spot conceal.
 I can imagine this to be an amazing tool when I get my hands on some liquid/cream contour products.
 It didn’t soak up a lot of product.
 I actually helped me use less product.
 I wouldn’t recommend applying liquid/cream products straight onto the sponge as it can absorb a lot of the product even when damp (noob mistake).
 I’ve never tried it with powder yet, but I will soon.